lfglabs-dev/api.starknet.quest/README.md

 ## About

-API Starknet Quest provides the backend infrastructure for Starnet Quest Client an app which helps protocs attract and retain users by creating gamified quests experiences on Starknet.
+API Starknet Quest provides the backend infrastructure for Starknet Quest Client, an app which helps protocols attract and retain users by creating gamified quests experiences on Starknet.

 ## Prerequisites